 Get clear on why you want to change your career

 Find out everything you can about the position you think you want to change into.
 Look at what skills and qualifications are needed, job prospects, salary expectations, pathways.
 The more information you have, the easier it is to plan your transition and know what you need to do to support the change.
 Perhaps you will need to take a pay cut, and so will need to be financially stable before changing.
 Maybe you will need to go back to university to get a qualification, or volunteer to build experience.
+Leadership development classes may support your leadership development if you want this type of career progression.
 There will be many things you will need to put into place to support your transition, so ensure you are fully informed to mitigate any potential challenges and barriers.

 Develop your soft skills for the future of work